Men's Style: How to Dress for Your Body Type

 Pick the right clothes for your type: the objective here is to flip the triangle around and broaden your shoulders, while making your waist look smaller and slimmer.
 Choose regular-fit or bootcut trousers paired with discreet belts that won’t draw the eye to your waistline.
-Next, you’ll want a good set of t-shirts and pullovers – with scoop or V necks, if possible – and horizontal stripes or patterns that run across the top of your chest.
+Next, you’ll want a good set of t-shirts and jumpers – with attention-grabbing scoop or V necks, if possible – and horizontal stripes or patterns that run across the top of your chest.
 If you want to wear a shirt, choose a regular fit and keep it untucked for a more casual look.

 Dress better with your body shape in mind!

 So, now you have a strong starting point for great style; you know your body type and you've got to grips with all our tips and tricks of how to make the most of it.
 Just remember that nothing is set in stone.
 These rules can be bent to some extent, but they stand as great guidelines nonetheless.
 At the end of the day, the most important thing is to wear clothes that are comfortable and that you feel good in.